samanthacel/samanthacel/README.md

 # Hello there!
 I'm Michelle 🙋🏻‍♀️
-🎓 Studied at BINUS University majoring in Computer Science<br>👩🏻‍💻 Passionate about software engineering, frontend development, and tech<br>🎨 Enjoy art, design, and music
+🎓 Studied at BINUS University majoring in Computer Science<br>👩🏻‍💻 Passionate about software engineering, application development, and design<br>🎨 Enjoy art, design, and music

 ## 🌐 Socials